SGT LATSEEN BENSON

 Arriving in the United States, SGT Benson spent nine months as an inpatient at Walter Reed Army Medical Center before being released to out-patient treatment in Texas.

-SGT Benson enjoys spending time his wife, Jessica and son, Gage, and daughter, Olivia.
+SGT Benson enjoys spending time his wife, Jessica, and son, Gage, and daughter, Olivia.
 Jessica works as a CPA and Latseen stays busy taking care of his children when they’re not in school.
 He is also active in adaptive sports, Latseen participates in skiing, scuba diving, tennis, softball, basketball, sit-volleyball, fishing, shooting and hand-cycling.
 He is a member of the VFW and the American Legion.